crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/http.md

   {{.|toJson}}

 url: http://localhost # plugin will make requests to this url.
 Eg value https://www.example.com/
+# unix_socket: /var/run/example.sock # plugin will send the `url` across the unix socket instead of opening a remote connection

 method: POST # eg either of "POST", "GET", "PUT" and other http verbs is valid value.